-Hurricane season has arrived in Louisiana and once again residents in high-risk areas are preparing for a possible storm.
+Hurricane season has arrived in Louisiana, and residents in high-risk areas are preparing for a possible storm.
 This list may help in planning needs and making preparations.

 BASIC HURRICANE KIT (2-week supply)